 \subsection{Radius-dependence in nanofibers}

-In the last years, nanofibers, i.e.\ optical fibers with sub-micrometer diameters, have attracted much experimental interests \cite{2003Natur.426..816T,2014PhRvA..90b3805L,2023PhRvA.107a3713L}.
+In recent years, nanofibers, i.e., optical fibers with sub-micrometer diameters, have attracted much experimental interest \cite{2003Natur.426..816T,2014PhRvA..90b3805L,2023PhRvA.107a3713L}.
 In this regime, the two curvature moments $\eta$ and $\xi$ exhibit a behavior which differs significantly from that in telecommunication SMFs described above. \Cref{fig:plot:SMNF moments} shows the two curvature moments for nanofibers with $n_1 = 1.46$ (fused silica) and $n_2 = 1$ (vacuum), operated at an optical vacuum wavelength of $\lambda = \SI{633}{\nano\meter}$, as was used experimentally in Ref.~\cite{2003Natur.426..816T}.

-As such fibers cease to be single-mode at $\varrho \gtrsim \SI{230}{\nano\meter}$ (where modes with $m = 0$ appear) and even support multiple modes with $m = \pm 1$ (labeled by their radial mode index $\varkappa$), this plot shows that the polarization curvature moments are continuous functions at the cutoff frequencies of higher modes.
+As such fibers cease to be single-mode at $\varrho \gtrsim \SI{230}{\nano\meter}$ (where modes with $m = 0$ appear) and even support multiple modes with $m = \pm 1$ (labeled by their radial mode index), this plot shows that the polarization curvature moments are continuous functions at the cutoff frequencies of higher modes.